PULKlT/portfolio/README.md

-Hi, I,m Pulkit this is my Portfolio.
+Hi, I,m Pulkit.
+This is a Portfolio.

-You know, because every great developer should have one.
+Well, You know, because every great developer should have one.

 Right, so here's mine.